South Dakota-class battleship (1920): Propulsion

-In the South Dakotas, two turbo generators (General Electric for Indiana and Montana, Westinghouse for the others) were coupled to a pair of AC alternators of 28,000 KVA and 5,000 volts.
+In the South Dakotas, two turbo generators (General Electric for Indiana and Montana, Westinghouse for the others) were coupled to a pair of alternating current (AC) alternators of 28,000 KVA and 5,000 volts.
 These fed four electric motors, each driving one propeller shaft, rated at 11200 kW of direct current (DC).
 A dozen water-tube boilers, each in their own individual compartment outboard of the turbine rooms, provided steam for the generators at a working pressure of 285 psi.
 The uptakes from each trio of boilers were grouped together and then all four uptakes were trunked together above the upper deck into the single funnel.
 The ships were also fitted with eight 500 kW DC turbo generators.
 With a total of 60000 shp, their designed top speed was 23 knots.
 They carried enough fuel oil to give them a designed range of 8000 nmi at 10 kn.